erwanM974/hibou_label/README.md

 This piece of software has been developped as part of a PhD thesis in 2018-2020.
-This particular build has been prepared to accompany the publication of a paper in the 2020 edition of the ICTSS conference (32ND IFIP INTERNATIONAL CONFERENCE ON TESTING SOFTWARE AND SYSTEMS.
+This particular build has been prepared to accompany the publication of a paper in the 2020 edition of the ICTSS conference (32ND IFIP INTERNATIONAL CONFERENCE ON TESTING SOFTWARE AND SYSTEMS).

 HIBOU (for Holistic Interaction Behavioral Oracle Utility) provides utilities for the analysis of traces and multi-traces collected from the execution of Distributed Systems against interaction models.